Photo cleanup app for iPhone

 Is this different from cleaning iPhone storage?

 Yes.
 This page is broader and more photo-specific.
-The storage page starts from the result you want, while this page starts from the messy photo-library experience itself.
+The storage page starts from the result you want, while this page acts as the product overview for camera rolls that simply feel messy and hard to manage.

 Where should I start if I am not sure what kind of clutter I have?